 The maritime industry can be as dangerous as it is rewarding, but employers don’t always have their employees’ best interests at heart.

-If you’ve been injured in a tow boat accident, you can rely on the skilled team at Maritime Injury Law Firm to fight for your rights if your employer tries to take advantage of you.
+If you’ve been injured in a tow boat accident on the mighty Mississippi River, you can rely on the skilled team at Maritime Injury Law Firm to fight for your rights if your employer tries to take advantage of you.
 Our New Orleans team has the backs of maritime workers injured in offshore accidents throughout Louisiana and the Gulf Coast.

-1. See an independent Louisiana doctor of your choosing
+1. See an independent doctor of your choosing

 The first thing to do after a tow boat accident is to see a medical professional of your own choosing.